Fluoride and Children

 The most common sources for fluoride are tap water and toothpastes.

-Products containing mild (available over-the-counter) or strong (by prescription) concentration of fluoride (for example, toothpastes or mouth rinses)
+Products with mild (available over-the-counter) or strong (by prescription) concentration of fluoride (for example, toothpastes or mouth rinses)

-When your child's first tooth appears, begin brushing his or her teeth using a very small amount of fluoride toothpaste, about the size of a grain of rice.
+When your child's first tooth appears, start brushing his or her teeth using a very small amount of fluoride toothpaste, about the size of a grain of rice.

 At about age 3, use a pea-size amount of toothpaste.